1960 TOPPS BASEBALL CARDS PSA PRICE GUIDE

 Even mid-level stars from the era can be found in the $100-$300 range in top grade.
 And there are also plenty of affordable commons in the $25-$75 range for builders starting a set.
 The 1960 Topps set is one of the most popular for collectors to find high grades of due to the smaller print run sizes of the 1950s.

-Read also: BASEBALL CARDS IN WALMART
+Read also: 90 SCORE BASEBALL CARDS WORTH MONEY

 While PSA 10 examples of the biggest stars command five and six figures, there is a market at every price point in this classic issue.
 Condition is critical, so having cards professionally graded allows buyers and sellers to accurately assess value.
 The 1960 Topps set is a cornerstone of the vintage baseball card hobby appreciated by collectors of all budgets.
 With iconic designs and some of the best players of all-time, it’s no wonder this set remains a popular target for grading with PSA decades after production.